-Alchemy Film & Arts are delighted and proud to announce a new partnership with Hawick Film & Video Group, our home town’s beloved and longstanding band of moviemakers.
+Alchemy Film & Arts announced a new partnership with Hawick Film & Video Group, our town’s beloved and longstanding band of amateur moviemakers, in October 2021.

-Founded as Hawick Film Group in 1964, the amateur club has been operating out of its premises since acquiring and turning the site into a 42-seat cinema with income generated from ticket sales to Sons of Heroes, a film dramatisation of the 1514 Battle of Hornshole, which its members made to commemorate the local skirmish’s 450th anniversary.
+Founded as Hawick Film Group in 1964, the amateur club has been operating out of its premises since acquiring and turning the former sweet shop into a unique 42-seat cinema.
+Due to the rising cost of overheads with no income from screenings or memberships during lockdown, however, the space is under serious threat of closure.

 HAWICK PICTORIAL 1971 – 50TH ANNIVERSARY FUNDRAISERS